o3de/o3de.org/content/docs/user-guide/features/platforms/mobile-performance.md

 + `e_GsmRange` - Specifies the size of the first shadow cascade in square world units\.
 The default value is `3`, which covers three square units in the world\.
 In the previous example, the first shadow cascade is drawn in red\.
 + `e_GsmRangeStep` - Specifies the multiplier to use to calculate the size of the next shadow cascade\.
 The default value is `3`\.

   For example, if you set `e_GsmRange` to **3**, the first shadow cascade covers three square units in the world\.
-To calculate the next shadow cascade size, Lumberyard multiplies the first shadow cascade and the value for `e_GsmRangeStep`\.
+To calculate the next shadow cascade size, O3DE multiplies the first shadow cascade and the value for `e_GsmRangeStep`\.
 If the value for `e_GsmRangeStep` is the default value of `3`, the next shadow cascade would cover nine square units in the world\.
 The next shadow cascade would cover 27 square units in the world, and so on\.

 When you set console variables, try to balance reducing the size and number of cascade shadow maps and maintaining the visual quality of your game\.
 You can set `e_shadows` to **0** to turn off shadows, which may be necessary for low\-end devices\.